alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Who helped you this week?
 * Met with FD- had a good discussion around comms and messaging around partnership news stories
+   * EK - let's discuss Linkedin for the health programme more.
 * YZ on it with planning

 #### What did you achieve?
 * Filmed demystfying video!
 * Started finding speakers for October Knowledge Share
 * Working with website team to get funding call and workshop info uploaded
+   * EK - well done getting the first video done :star: and all the prep for autumn events/funding calls.

 #### What did you struggle with?
 * Think strategy for partnership will rear its head again